Consultation so far

-We talked extensively to stakeholders over the following year, including the Greater Takapuna Reference Group and eight other key groups.
-We also worked closely with the Devonport-Takapuna Local Board, which included the project in its 2017 local board plan.
+We talked extensively to stakeholders over the following year, including the Greater Takapuna Reference Group and eight other key community groups.
+We also worked closely with the Devonport-Takapuna Local Board, which included the project in its 2017 Local Board Plan.

 Formal consultation took place in August and September 2017 on the proposed change of use for the 40 Anzac Street car park.
 A hearing followed, with a panel independently analysing submissions and hearing from submitters who wished to speak.

-In an independent Colmar Brunton survey, 69% of people preferred one of the two proposals for the town square.
-In the Auckland Council-run consultation, 55% of people who responded were in support.
+In July 2018 further engagement was undertaken.
+An independent Colmar Brunton survey was conducted where 69% of people preferred one of two proposals for a town square located between Hurstmere and Lake roads.
+In the Auckland Council-run consultation, 55% of people who responded were in support of the same option.